MDSharique31/FinanSmart/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to view the project.
+Open [http://localhost:3003](http://localhost:3003) in your browser to view the project.

 ## <a name="snippets">🕸️ Assets & Code</a>

-The repository includes all the assets and code you need to get started with Finan Smart.
+The repository includes all the assets and code you need to get started with FinanSmart.
 Follow along with our YouTube tutorial for a step-by-step guide.

-## <a name="more">🚀 More</a>

-For more information and additional resources, check out our YouTube channel and join our Discord community for support and discussions.
-"# AI-FINANCE-TRACING-APPLICATION"